 Key Industry Facts

-• Common business structures: Sole traders, partnerships, limited liability companies, trusts, and franchise operations.
-Many motel operators purchase or lease the business as a going concern under a LTO (Licence to Occupy) agreement
+• Common business structures: Sole traders, partnerships, companies, trusts, and franchise operations.
+Many motel operators purchase a leasehold interest under a management rights agreement, while others own freehold property

 Cover Types for Accommodation Businesses